 07 Jul Dealing with Nerves

-Most people feel very anxious or nervous before important presentations.
+Most people feel anxious or nervous before speaking in public.
 For many people, this anxiety can extend to formal team meetings or presentations to colleagues, even if such events occur regularly.

 If you are the one of the many people who feel nervous before a presentation, you will probably know that this nervousness can present itself in a variety of different forms.
 Symptoms can be as mild as sweaty palms, a dry mouth, blushing or a thumping heartbeat, through to physical illnesses such as the shakes, vomiting or diarrhoea (to name just a few!).
 No wonder public speaking is considered to be up there with some of the greatest fears in the world!
 These awful symptoms can significantly reduce the amount of enjoyment you derive from communicating at a high level with others.

 Well it’s time for some good news.
 Presenting can be fun!
 Managing nerves is mostly to do with your approach, regardless of whether you are presenting at work or to a huge conference audience.

 Fight or flight

 In 1915 the concept of fight or flight was developed by Dr Walter Connon to describe an animal’s response to threat.
 Essentially you can think of it like this: when you are faced with stress (presenting is very stressful for many people) you have two choices:

 1. Fight it.
 You can fight it, in other words, you can soldier on and push through your discomfort to beat the feeling.
 If you fight, you can make the most of the opportunities that present, and step up and be heard so people know what you are capable of.

 2. Run away.
 You could choose to flee, that is, you could run away, avoid presenting, and delegate the job to a colleague.
 If you flee you will avoid the conflict, but you will also pass up the chance to showcase your professional expertise so no one will know what you actually think or feel about the subject and you may find yourself being passed over for future opportunities.